St Wilfrid's Church, Grappenhall: Interior

 Built into the east wall of the north aisle are a piscina and a credence table.
 Inside the church are a holy table dated 1641, and the royal coat of arms of Queen Anne.
 In the chancel is an effigy of Sir William Boydell, who died in 1275.
 This was brought in from the churchyard in 1874 and restored.
-The reredos is carved in oak and is based on the painting of The Last Supper by Leonardo da Vinci.
+The reredos is carved in oak and is based on The Last Supper.
 The font dates from the Norman era, or earlier, and was rediscovered in March 1873 during the restoration of the church.

 A window in the south aisle includes 14th-century glass which was rearranged in 1834 and depicts seven saints.
 Other windows in the aisle were made by Meyer of Munich.
 There are fragments of medieval glass elsewhere in the church.
-There is a ring of eight bells.
-Four of these were cast by Henry Bagley II of Chacombe around 1700.
-A further bell dates from 1890 by John Taylor & Co, while the remaining three were cast in 1899 by Mears & Stainbank at the Whitechapel Bell Foundry.
+There is a ring of ten bells.
+Two non ringing bells were cast by Henry Bagley II of Chacombe around 1700.
+The 10 active bells were hung in 2019 and cast by John Taylor & Co.
 The parish registers date from 1573.